Greatest Pittsburgh Steelers Games

 Its Joeysworld

-This was a star studded game perfectly fit for prime time television.
-Jackie Smith's dropped pass in the second half paved the way for Pro football history as The Steelers became pro football's first 3 time Super Bowl Champions.
-Terry Bradshaw overcame some first half turnovers to produce 4 touchdown passes for 318 yards.
-Among the 4 touchdowns include an amazing end-to-end 75-yard touchdown pass from Bradshaw to John Stallworth, who himself caught another td pass from Bradshaw in the same game.
-Truly a Super Game from a Super Team.
+This was a star-studded game perfectly fit for prime-time television.
+Jackie Smith's dropped pass in the second half paved the way for pro football history, as the Steelers became the first team to win the Super Bowl three times.
+Terry Bradshaw overcame some first-half turnovers to produce four touchdown passes and 318 yards.

 Its Joeysworld